patconnole/openc2_companion/README.md

 * **Discovered**: You send the Consumer a command called **'query-features'**, and it tells you the Actuator Profiles it implements.
 * **Pre-Shared**: You **configured** the Consumer, so you already know the Actuator Profiles it implements.
-* **Shotgun**   : You don't know what the Consumer implements, but you just send it commands because this is an emergency and we don't have time to play games.
+* **Unknown**   : You don't know what the Consumer implements, but you just send it commands because this is an emergency and we don't have time to play games.

 # Command: Actuator Field